Sa1tyBiscuit/Sa1tyBiscuit/README.md

 <details>
   <summary>
-    Quotes
+    quotes to keep me going
   </summary>
   <br/>
   <div>
-     <""Bad programmers worry about the code.
-Good programmers worry about data structures and their relationships."  - Linus Torvalds />
+     ""Bad programmers worry about the code.
+Good programmers worry about data structures and their relationships."  - Linus Torvalds
   </div>
 </details>